greglacinto/greglacinto/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I currently work at CWG
-- 🔭 I also currently Intern at Hng.
+- 🔭 I previously Interned at Hng.
-- 👯 Part of Developer Community.
+- 👯 Part of a local Developer Community.
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform